investindex/Retirement/README.md

 ### What can we learn from the math?

+First: the plot shows that a difference of even one percentage point in average returns makes an enormous difference to lifetime wealth.
+Even half a percentage point can easily amount to hundreds of thousands of dollars!

-The earlier in life a financial sacrifice is made to save money for retirement, the more potent that act will be. $1,000 invested at an average 8% return until age 75 becomes:
+Second: the earlier in life a financial sacrifice is made to save money for retirement, the more potent that act will be. $1,000 invested at an average 8% return until age 75 becomes:
 * $4,700 if saved at age 55
 * $10,100 if saved at age 45
 * $21,700 if saved at age 35